-You’ll be prompted to change your name servers to values provided by Cloudflare, and shown the current settings alongside what the values should be.
+You’ll be prompted to change your name servers to values provided by Cloudflare.
+The current nameservers will display up top, with the replacement nameservers listed below

 Here’s a screenshot of what changing name server values looks like with Hover, just for reference:

 Once you’ve saved the proper Cloudflare name server values in your registrar control panel, click the “Done, check nameservers” button in the Cloudflare dashboard.
 Most of the time, this doesn’t take more than a few minutes, but changes affecting DNS can sometimes take up to 24 hours.
 In any case, there won’t be any downtime during the transfer.
 You can always check the progress manually by clicking “Re-check now”.